encoredev/encore/docs/how-to/migrate-away.md

 ### Code changes

 Building with Encore doesn't require writing your entire application in an Encore-specific way.
-Encore applications are normal programs where only 1% of the code is specific to Encore's Open Source Backend SDK.
+Encore applications are normal programs where only 1% of the code is specific to Encore's Open Source Backend Framework.

-This means that the changes required to stop using the Backend SDK is almost exactly the same work you would have needed to do if you hadn't used Encore in the first place, e.g. writing infrastructure boilerplate.
+This means that the changes required to stop using the Backend Framework is almost exactly the same work you would have needed to do if you hadn't used Encore in the first place, e.g. writing infrastructure boilerplate.
 There is no added migration cost.

 ### Deployment